PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Outputs are the result of the `hive.growOn` function. `growOn` is paisano
+Outputs are the result of the `hive.growOn` function. `growOn` is Paisano
 function that takes variable count of parameters.
-The first one is always a
+The first one is always a Hive
-setup of the Hive, where the source folder for the cells is specified, together
+config, where the cells source directory and cell block types list are
-with the cell block types available in our configuration.
+specified.

 The rest of the parameters, I believe, are called "layers of soil", they are
 recursively merged together to one attribute set that becomes the conventional